Background pattern

 • Weakness

-• Redness or pain of the mouth
+• Redness or pain in the mouth

-• Increased liver enzyme alanine aminotransferase in blood tests; if this increase is too high, your doctor may recommend you stop taking Gefitinib.
+• Increased liver enzyme alanine aminotransferase in blood tests; if this increase is too high, your doctor may recommend that you stop taking Gefitinib.

-Frequent (can affect up to 1 in 10 people)
+Common (may affect up to 1 in 10 people)

 • Dry mouth